 Your vision statement is different from your mission statement in that it is a forward-looking statement that sets the future goal of what you want to see happen in the world because of the work your company does – i.e. where is your company going?

 To answer this question: “Our company will be…..”
-Again, brainstorm lots of ideas before you choose the one that has all of the right pieces.
+Again, brainstorm many ideas before you choose the one with all the right pieces.

 Some great vision statements include: “To make people happy” (Disney), “A just world without poverty” (Oxfam) and “To give people the power to share and make the world more open and connected” (Facebook).